cwi-dis/zandbak-orchestrator/README.md

 After compiling it, make sure to copy the file `.env-sample` to `.env` and update the environment variables as needed.
 Moreover, copy the file `config/config-sample/ntp-config.json` to `config/ntp-config.json` and change the hostname/port of your time server if needed.
-Then you may want to install versions of the Dash and WebRTC SFUs that are compatible with your development machine, and ensure that `dash-config.json` and `webrtc-config.json` have the right pathnames.

 Finally, the application server can be launched as follows: